If you want to make the world a better place, there’s one really easy thing that you can do: reduce your consumption.

 The big hitter in the tiny house world is The Tiny Life.

 Now, he’s been on nearly every news channel in the world and blogs on every aspect of tiny house life.
+He's created much of the tiny house community through his effort extolling the value of tiny houses.

 The Tiny House-Wife